-History of Laxminarayan Temple :
+History of Laxminarayan Temple

-It was reconstructed by Prithvi Singh during 1793.
-This temple was dedicated to Goddess of wealth, Laxmi, and within the inner chambers of the temple, Vir Singh made arrangements for offering sacrifices for Laxmi.
+It was reconstructed by Prithvi Singh in 1793.
+This temple was dedicated to the Goddess of wealth, Laxmi, and within the inner chambers of the temple, Vir Singh made arrangements for offering sacrifices for Laxmi.

-Description of Laxminarayan Temple :
+Architecture of Laxminarayan Temple

-The Laxminarayan Temple in Orcha is built in an exceptional blend of temple and fort architecture, with the help of lime mortar and bricks.
-There are frescos and paintings within the walls of the temple that are a blend of Mughul and Bundel forms of art.
+The Laxminarayan Temple in Orchha is built in an exceptional blend of temple and fort architecture, with the help of lime mortar and bricks.
+There are frescoes and paintings within the walls of the temple that are a blend of Mughal and Bundle forms of art.
 These frescos illustrate certain social and secular themes.

-How to reach Laxminarayan Temple :
+How to reach Laxminarayan Temple

 Laxminarayan Temple is located in the Orchha town of Madhya Pradesh that can be reached by air, road, and train.
 However, the road and train are considered an ideal way to reach Orchha.
 You can reach Orchha from major cities of the country with all three modes.
 Let's look at the different ways to reach the Laxminarayan Temple of Orchha.